aspose-html/Aspose.HTML-Documentation/content/net/web-scraping/video-download/_index.md

 6. Specify a video format and full file path for the output file.
 7. Download video using the [Download()](https://apireference.aspose.com/html/net/aspose.html.datascraping.multimediascraping/multimedia/methods/download) method.

-Here is an example of how to download videos using the API and get information about them.
+Here is a C# example of how to download videos using the API and get information about them.

 {{< gist "aspose-com-gists" "f3606888162b6b9cad4e80c485ee4ec3" "Examples-CSharp-WebScraping-MultimediaScraping-DownloadVideo.cs" >}}